brucou/graph-adt/README.md

 In that context, note that `ALL_TRANSITIONS` helps enumerating a set of paths (input tests) which includes all transitions from a given vertex to a target vertex.
 That set of paths however is not the minimal set of such paths.
-It is in fact the maximal set.
+It is in fact the **maximal set**.
 As there is no unicity of the minimum set, we chose to enumerate the maximal set and let the user pick from that set the sequences he favors.